Partnerships

 -

-Responsible Sourcing NetworkIn 2021, Amazon began sponsoring and participating in Responsible Sourcing Network’s initiative YESS: Yarn Ethically & Sustainably Sourced.
-YESS works to address forced labor in the cotton value chain by providing training to, and managing the assessment of, spinners and fabric mills to identify and address forced labor in cotton production.
+Responsible Sourcing NetworkAmazon sponsors and participates in the Responsible Sourcing Network initiative YESS: Yarn Ethically & Sustainably Sourced.
+YESS works to provide training to, and manage the assessment of, spinners and fabric mills to identify and address forced labor in cotton production.
+In 2022, YESS released its first Standard for Fabric Mills and updated its Standard for Spinning Mills, enhancing efforts to improve cotton supply chain due diligence.

 -